hardikvasa/google-images-download/README.md

 `python google-images-download.py -k "北极熊" -l 5`

+* To download images from the google images link

+`python google-images-download.py -k "sample" -u <google images page URL>`

+* To save images in specific main directory (instead of in 'downloads')

+`python google-images-download.py -k "boat" -o "boat_new"`

 * To download one single image with the image URL

-`python google-images-download.py -k "sample" -u <URL of the image>`
+`python google-images-download.py --keywords "baloons" --single_image <URL of the images>`

-===> The images would be downloaded in their own directories in the same folder as the python file.
+===> The images would be downloaded in their own sub-directories inside the main directory (either the one you provided or in 'downloads') in the same folder as the python file that you run.

 ___